-Upon receiving an application for conditional use permit under these Regulations, the ZBA shall, prior to holding a hearing and rendering a decision thereon, obtain from the applicant:
+Upon receiving an application for conditional use permit under these regulations, the Development Review Board shall, prior to holding a hearing and rendering a decision thereon, obtain from the applicant:

-- 1. base flood elevation data for all subdivisions and other proposed new development greater than 50 lots or 5-acres, whichever is the smaller; - 2. the elevation, in relation to mean sea level, of the lowest habitable floor, including basement, of all new construction or substantial improvement of structures: - 3. where flood proofing is proposed in lieu of elevation, the elevation, in relation to mean sea level, to which any structure or substantial improvement will be flood proofed;
+- 1. base flood elevation data for all portions of the property proposed to be subdivided or developed. - 2. the elevation, in relation to mean sea level, of the lowest habitable floor, including basement, of all new construction or substantial improvement of structures: - 3. where flood proofing is proposed in lieu of elevation, the elevation, in relation to mean sea level, to which any structure or substantial improvement will be flood proofed.